The co-host will have access to all functionalities available to the host that includes:

 - Go to the Schedule tab and click on +Add an activity, select the type of session, and fill in the session details.

 - While creating/editing a session, add a co-host by clicking on the + Add Co-host option in the pop-up.

-- Choose your Community team members (Event Manager) from the drop-down option and add him/her as co-host and click on add session.
+- Choose your Community team members (Event Manager) by selecting them from the list and add them as co-hosts and click on Save.

 - Only a Community team member (Event Manager) can be made co-host from the dashboard.